How this works

 Take off the deductions

-On the gross, 11% Social Security and IRS withholding apply.
+On the gross, 11% Segurança Social and IRS retenção apply.
 I show the 11%; IRS depends on your table.

 Frequently asked

-No. Article 264(2) calculates the allowance on base pay plus any other pay that is consideration for the specific way the work is performed (e.g. a fixed-hours waiver, night work or shift work).
-Meal allowance, per diems, variable bonuses and transport subsidy are left out.
-Seniority pay (diuturnidades) counts when your contract or collective agreement (IRCT) folds it into this base — check your contract or with the ACT.
+No. Article 264(2) calculates the subsídio on base pay plus any other pay that is consideration for the specific way the work is performed (e.g. a fixed-hours waiver, night work or shift work).
+The subsídio de alimentação, per diems, variable bonuses and transport subsidy are left out.
+Seniority pay (diuturnidades) counts when your contract or collective agreement (IRCT) folds it into this base.
+Check your contract or confirm with the ACT.

 I only worked part of the year.
 Do I get the full allowance?